-CITC is pleased to announce that we will have two Ph.D. students join our practice in September.
-They will provide our psychological services at reduced fees.
-Please call 416-570-5050 or email firstname.lastname@example.org to find out more.
+CITC is pleased to announce that two Ph.D. students have joined our practice and are providing our psychological services at reduced fees.
+Please call 416-570-5050 or email email@example.com to find out more.

 If constant stress has you feeling overwhelmed, exhausted, and unmotivated, you may be suffering from burnout.
 Burnout is a terms that has become popular in recent years, and is used to describe a state of emotional, physical, and psychological exhaustion caused by prolonged stress.
 Burnout can cause changes to your body that leave you more susceptible to colds and flu.
 And extreme burnout can look a lot like depression.
 Burnout is usually caused by work-related stress, but personality factors (e.g., perfectionism) and lifestyle factors (e.g., caring for young kids, taking...

 The holidays can be a difficult time for many people, and for those suffering from depression or seasonal affective disorder, they can be nearly impossible to get through alone.
 When the temperature drops and the landscape begins to change, it can have a profound effect on some, leading to low days where everything looks bleak and overwhelming.
 It’s not just a matter of feeling down on a few gray days; for some individuals, it’s hard to get out of bed.
 For others, substance abuse is a way of coping.
 And, unfortunately,...

 357 days ago